* Coaster Enthusiasts of Canada *

 ROLLER COASTER!
 (1993) NTSC

-Produced by the "Nova" television show in The United States, this
+Produced by the "Nova" television show in The United States,

-attractions like "Earthquake" and "Backdraft" at Universal
+rides and attractions such as "Earthquake" and "Backdraft" at

-Studios. *(Highly Recommended.
-The production staff of "Nova" is
+Universal Studios. *(Highly Recommended.
+The production staff

+expertise.
 Informative and entertaining - a must!)

 ROLLER COASTER!
 (Continued)